bguiles/monotonic-neural-networks-in-keras/README.md

-# Monotonic Neural Networks In Keras
+# Building Monotonic Deep Neural Networks Using Keras

 ###### A simple(r) way to build monotonic neural networks in Keras.